deimonn/void-guides/3-extra-software/getting-animated-wallpapers.md

     Make sure the wallpaper you download is in video or web form.

 4. For Hidamari, copy the videos to your `~/Videos/Hidamari` folder.
-Hanabi can just select them directly.
+Other wallpaper applications can just select them directly, but you may still prefer to copy them somewhere accessible.

     If your wallpaper is in web form, you will probably have to locally host the files.
 You can do this easily with Python by running the following command in the directory containing the files: